About the ACLU's National Security Project

 Hina Shamsi — Director

-Patrick Toomey — Staff Attorney
+Patrick Toomey — Deputy Director

-Patrick Toomey is a staff attorney at the ACLU National Security Project, where he works on issues related to electronic surveillance, national security prosecutions, whistle-blowing, and racial profiling.
-Mr. Toomey is a graduate of Harvard College and Yale Law School.
+Patrick Toomey (@PatrickCToomey) is the deputy director of the ACLU National Security Project, where he works on issues related to privacy and surveillance, racial and ethnic discrimination, and the use of novel technologies like artificial intelligence.
+His litigation and advocacy often focus on national security prosecutions or policies where these issues intersect.
+Patrick has litigated high-profile cases challenging sweeping surveillance programs operated by U.S. intelligence agencies, and has represented Asian American scientists who have been wrongly investigated and prosecuted by the U.S. government.
+Patrick's writing and commentary on national security and civil liberties issues appear regularly in the media.
+Patrick is a graduate of Harvard College and Yale Law School.
 After graduating from law school, he served as a law clerk to the Hon.
 Nancy Gertner, United States district judge for the District of Massachusetts, and to the Hon.
 Barrington D. Parker, United States circuit judge for the Second Circuit Court of Appeals.
-Prior to joining the ACLU, Mr. Toomey worked on criminal defense, regulatory defense, and intellectual property matters at a law firm in New York.
+Prior to joining the ACLU, Patrick worked on criminal defense, regulatory defense, and intellectual property matters at a law firm in New York.

-Ashley Gorski — Staff Attorney
+Ashley Gorski — Senior Staff Attorney

-Asma Peracha — Fellow
+Sarah Taitz — Fellow

-Molly Buckley — Paralegal
+Makenzie Nohr — Paralegal